redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 }
 ```

-You can also use the generator to create the function.
+Redwood comes with a generator to help you create serverless functions.

 ```terminal
 yarn rw g function <name>